syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

 Refer to the following code example for displaying popup.

+As we discussed in this [link]().
+You can also display popup when the SfPopupLayout is set as root view using storybaord.

 {% highlight c# %}